 Adderall is a stimulant that doctors prescribe to treat ADHD and narcolepsy.
 When taken as directed, the medication helps people focus and stay awake.

 Unfortunately, it also has the potential for abuse.
 Younger people are more likely to abuse Adderall, and they often don’t realize the dangers.
-This is common in people with a prescription drug addiction.
+This is a common trend for people with a prescription drug addiction.
 Because doctors prescribe it, users assume it’s perfectly safe.
 They don’t believe that addiction is even a possibility.

 High school and college-age students may indulge in recreational Adderall use, particularly if they’re competitive and consider the drug a “brain booster.”
 They often mistakenly believe the medication improves cognitive function, making them smarter.
 Abusing the drug allows them to stay awake and study for long periods of time, but when the effects wear off, they crash and feel fatigued.